VA Compensation Appeals for Choroidopathy – Everything You Need to Know

 - 10% rating: “With documented incapacitating episodes requiring at least one but less than three treatment visits for an eye condition during the past 12 months.”

-If you have received a diagnosis of choroidopathy following your military service, which you feel is due to your military service or began during service a VA disability lawyer can help you put together a compelling appeal for choroidopathy veterans’ benefits.
-For a free consultation and case evaluation, call (888) 392-5392 today.
+If you have received a diagnosis of choroidopathy following your military service, which you feel is due to your military service or began during service, a VA disability advocate can help you put together a compelling appeal for choroidopathy veterans’ benefits.
+For a free consultation, call (888) 373-4722 today.